Chamomile (Huang Chu Ju)

 Native American Indians have used the various chamomiles in a variety of ways, often making use of the whole plant.
 Different tribes had different purposes that included teas for stomach bloating, regulating the bowels and making perfume from the crushed dry flowers.

 In China, chrysanthemum would be the flower that is most similar to how we use chamomile in the West.
-Our chamomile is not a plant traditionally used in Chinese Medicine, while chrysanthemums are.
+While the Western chamomile is not a plant traditionally used in Chinese Medicine, and chrysanthemums are, chamomile has become popular for treating anxiety, colds, and digestive disorders.

 To extract the oil from the plants most manufacturers use steam distillation.
 Roman chamomile contains more oils than the German variety.
 The whole plant can be used but the flowers are the most potent.
 The flowers are harvested when the plant is in full bloom.
 Most of the medicinal properties are found in the blue volatile oil contained in the flowers.